Resources

 The product lines currently blazing a trail and likely to be the first on the market to take advantage of the opportunity created by BodyWave antennas are unsurprisingly the products most compromised by the effects of body blocking and detuning – namely bodyworn digital wireless microphones and in ear monitors for content acquisition, monitoring and direction.
 Both product lines operate in live broadcast environments and are therefore intolerant to quality or reliability challenges however, their placement in relation to the body makes them particularly vulnerable to dropouts caused by body blocking and detuning.

-Experience BodyWave at IBC
+Experience BodyWave at IBC 2024

-After a brief hiatus from IBC, I'll be returning to Amsterdam with the AntennaWare technical team who will be on hand to demonstrate the gains from integrating the BodyWave antenna into product design.
+Once again I'll be returning to Amsterdam with the AntennaWare technical team who will be on hand to demonstrate the gains from integrating the BodyWave antenna into product design.